Rock Tour B Extended includes the following sites:

 You will stop at the very top, with stunning views of both sides of the rock, 400 meters above sea level.
 Here, you meet the rock’s main pack of Barbary Apes, all ages and sizes and maybe even have a close encounter, this pack totals a number of approximately 40 apes, which we know well.
 Introduced in 1750, at present there’s approximately 200 apes roaming free on the upper rock.”
 No touching or feeding allowed” as they can bite.

 At the northern face of the rock, 100 meters above sea level, a 20 minute visit to this man made tunnel, built the hard way, deep into the rock, houses a gallery of cannons proving to have served as a very effective defence during the Great Siege.
 Built during, 1782-83.
 Views overlooking Gibraltar Airport run-way, with great views to the most southern point in Spain/ Land Frontier.

 Experience a unique drive across the airport’s runway, where both pedestrians and vehicles cross, this is controlled by traffic lights and barriers.
 Both RAF and civilians use the airport with daily flights from UK.
 See the land frontier with Spain.
 A small airport constructed in WWII upon the town’s race track.
-In 1939 it was opened as emergency airport only for Royal Navy Air Fleets, later in 1942 it was extended into the sea using rocks excavated from the tunnelling system to allow for larger aircraft.
+In 1939 it was opened as emergency airport only for Royal Navy Air Fleets, later in 1942 it was extended into the sea using rocks excavated from the tunneling system to allow larger aircraft.